-There are all kinds of things to see and do at E-day.
+There are all kinds of things to see and do at E-Day.
 You’ll be able to explore many of our research and computer labs to see what our students do.
 Approximately 150 demonstrations, exhibits and contests hosted by UK Students and Departments, government organizations and industry, will be featured.
-Please check back for a complete list of contests and exhibits.
+A complete list of contests and exhibits can be found here.

 Engineers Day is perfect for school-aged children from elementary all the way through high school; especially those interested in learning more about the exciting things engineers and computer scientists do.
 There are many things to amaze, inform and delight you at the UK College of Engineering.
 Even parents and teachers will be entertained.
 The best news is that E-Day is completely FREE and so is the parking!